-If staff have been found to be in violation of Policy 3204 and this procedure, the district may impose employment disciplinary action, up to and including termination.
+If staff have been found to be in violation of Policy 3204 and this procedure by not reporting HIB or not preventing retaliation, the district may impose employment disciplinary action, up to and including termination.
 If a certificated educator is found to have committed a violation of Chapter 181-87 WAC, commonly called the Code of Conduct for Professional Educators, OSPI's Office of Professional Practices may impose disciplinary action on a certificate, up to and including revocation.
 Contractor violations of Policy 3204 may include the loss of contracts.